 Alex asks Mummy what happened to Daddy’s body after he died.
-Mummy asks Alex to remember Daddy’s funeral at the crematorium, and the big wooden box.
-She reminds Alex that Daddy’s body was inside that box.
-She explains that the coffin and the dead body are burned after the ceremony.
+Mummy asks Alex to remember Daddy’s funeral at the crematorium, and explains how a coffin and a dead body are burned after the ceremony.

 Mummy tells Alex that after the cremation, just ashes are left.
 She also mentions that some people are buried rather than cremated.
 The family take a walk to the woods, where Mummy uses the surroundings to explain how buried bodies break down in time and slowly feed the plants and trees.

 Alex has a sad moment at his fifth birthday party, thinking about Daddy not being there, but he looks around at all his friends and family – including Mummy’s new boyfriend, John and his children.
 John is not Alex’s daddy, he says.
 But he likes him a lot.

 One day, Mummy explains to Alex that she is going to a special place to scatter Daddy’s ashes, and by doing this they can help plants and trees to grow.
 Alex becomes upset.
 Mummy cuddles him, and explains that they will still talk about Daddy every day.
 They will always love him.